dfinity/interface-spec/spec/index.md

     -   Otherwise, the call is rejected by the system independently of the effective canister id.

+-   If the request is a query call to the Management Canister (`aaaaa-aa`), then:

+    -   If the call is to the `bitcoin_get_balance_query` or `bitcoin_get_utxos_query` method, then the effective canister id for this call must be the Management Canister (`aaaaa-aa`).

+    -   Otherwise, if the `arg` is a Candid-encoded record with a `canister_id` field of type `principal`, then the effective canister id must be that principal.

+    -   Otherwise, the call is rejected by the system independently of the effective canister id.

--   If the request is an update call to a canister that is not the Management Canister (`aaaaa-aa`) or if the request is a query call, then the effective canister id must be the `canister_id` in the request.
+-   If the request is an update or query call to a canister that is not the Management Canister (`aaaaa-aa`), then the effective canister id must be the `canister_id` in the request.

 :::note